fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 ## Scope

-This is about the HTML `img` element.
-I might mention CSS background images at some point, but by and large we’re dealing with images as _content_ rather than decoration.
+This article is primarily about the HTML `img` element.
+I might mention CSS background images at some point, but by and large I’m focusing on images as _content_ rather than decoration.

-I probably won’t mention icons at all – I see these as a separate issue again – and I recommend you use inline SVG for those.
+Similarly I probably won’t mention _icons_ at all – I see them as a separate issue too – and I recommend you use inline SVG for those.

 ## Assumptions